amineMbarki1/wordpress-local-docker-compose/README.md

 define('FS_CHMOD_FILE', 0777);
 ```

-> **Note:** These settings allow WordPress to write files directly to the filesystem, with full permissions for any user, which is safe in this local development setup but **should not be used in production**.
+> **Note:** These settings allow WordPress to write files directly to the filesystem, with full permissions for any user, which is safe in this local development setup (basically I wanted the host user to have access to the files php might generate) but **should not be used in production**.

 ## Requirements